-Discover how income taxes in Luxembourg work, including the tax classes and brackets, exemptions, filing dates and the fines for late payment.
+Discover how income tax in Luxembourg works, including the tax classes and brackets, exemptions, filing dates, and the fines for late payment.

 As an expat working in Luxembourg, you’ll need to pay income tax on your earnings.
-The system, however, can be complicated, with three tax classes and 23 different income tax brackets.
+The system, however, can be complex, with three tax classes and 23 different income tax brackets.

-This guide explains all you need to know about income taxes in Luxembourg, including advice on:
+This guide explains all you need to know about income taxes in Luxembourg, including advice on the following topics:

 - Income tax in Luxembourg

 - Earnings subject to income tax in Luxembourg

 - How to file your tax return in Luxembourg

 - Income tax rates in Luxembourg

 Expats must pay income tax on their earnings, whether they work for a company or are self-employed in Luxembourg.
 Residents need to pay the tax on their worldwide income, while non-residents must only pay on income generated in Luxembourg.

 Workers are given a tax class based on their marital and residency status, which along with their earnings determines how much income tax they pay.